-- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and comments - Quality and safety of patient care - Aggregate fellow and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and patient safety; and scholarly activity - ACGME Fellow and Faculty Survey results - Aggregate fellow Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance - Aggregate faculty evaluation and professional development

-V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
-(Core) V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the fellows and the members of the teaching faculty, and be submitted to the DIO.
+Curriculum ACGME let comments tters of notification, including citations, Areas for Improvement, and Quality and safety of patient care Aggregate fellow and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and paties safety; and scholarly activity - llow and Faculty Survey results examinatio fellow Milestones evaluations, and achievement on in-training ons (where applicable), board pass and certification rates, and performance Aggregate faculty evaluation and professional development V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
+(Core) V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the members of the teaching faculty and the fellows, and be submitted to the DIO.
 (Core) V.C.2.
 The program must participate in a Self-Study and submit it to the DIO.
-(Core)

-Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the accreditation Self-Study process.
+(Core) be integrated into Intent: Outcomes of the documented Annual Program Evaluation can the accreditation Self-Study process.
+The accreditation Self-Study is prehensive evaluation of the fellowship program, with the aim of be integrated into the accreditation Self-Study process.
 The accreditation Self-Study is an objective, comprehensive evaluation of the fellowship program, with the aim of improving it.
 Underlying the accreditation Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
 Details regarding the timing and expectations for the accreditation Self-Study are provided in the ACGME Manual of Policies and Procedures.
 Additionally, a description of the accreditation Self-Study process is available on the ACGME website.